kyleerhabor/advance/README.md

 ## Features

 - A main canvas for viewing images, and a sidebar for managing them
-- Margins:
+- Configurable margins
-  - Allow images to cover their whole frame, or make some room for yourself
-  - Hide elements in the interface to fully immerse yourself in the imagery
 - Continuous scrolling
 - Support for Live Text
 - Bookmarking
+- Visibility controls to hide elements when scrolling
 - Copying:
   - Copy images as-is to select folders in a single action
   - No Finder dialog, no file conflicts; just copy